equinor/terraform-baseline/docs/best-practices/resources.md

 ## Conditional resources

-!!! info
+!!! info "Definition"
-    Conditional resources refers to the creation of 0 or 1 resources based on a condition.
+    *Conditional resources* refers to the creation of 0 or 1 resources based on a condition.

 - Use the `count` meta-argument to conditionally create resources based on a static value, for example a local or variable of type `string` or `bool`.